 - A. Intent.
 The City of North Miami hereby prescribes an art in public places program for the acquisition, management and maintenance of works of art in new public buildings, pursuant to Miami-Dade County regulations. - B. Definitions.
-For the purpose of this section, the following terms are hereby defined: - 1.
-Construction cost is defined to include architectural and engineering fees, consulting fees, site work, and contingency allowances.
+For the purpose of this section, the following terms are hereby defined:

+- 1. Construction cost is defined to include architectural and engineering fees, consulting fees, site work, and contingency allowances.
 It does not include land acquisition or subsequent changes to the construction contract through change orders.
 All construction costs shall be calculated as of the date the contract is executed. - 2.
 New public building is defined as new construction of a public facility, or the substantial rehabilitation or improvement of an existing public facility if: - a.
 The cost of the rehabilitation or improvement exceeds fifty (50) percent of the total value of the existing public facility; or - b.
 The rehabilitation or improvement results in a fifty (50) percent or more increase in the existing public facility's square footage. - 3.
 Works of art is defined as the application of skill and taste to production of tangible objects, according to aesthetic principles, including, but not limited to, paintings, sculptures, engravings, carvings, frescoes, mobiles, murals, collages, mosaics, statues, bas-reliefs, tapestries, photographs, lighting designs and drawings. - C. Appropriation for construction to include amount for works of art.
 The city shall provide for the acquisition of works of art equivalent in value to not less than one and one-half (1.5) percent of the construction cost of new public buildings.
 Municipal, state, federal, private and other non-city funds for capital projects are subject to the 1.5% public art requirement.
 In addition to acquisition, the appropriation may be used for: - 1.
-Program administrative costs, insurance costs, the repair and maintenance cost of any works of art acquired under this section; or

-- 2. To supplement other appropriations for the acquisition of works of art under this section or to place works or art in, on, or near government facilities which have already been constructed. - D. Procurement process.
+Program administrative costs, insurance costs, the repair and maintenance cost of any works of art acquired under this section; or - 2.
+To supplement other appropriations for the acquisition of works of art under this section or to place works of art in, on, or near government facilities which have already been constructed. - D. Procurement process.
 Works of art shall be chosen by a selection committee through a transparent, competitive, quality based procurement process.
 Procurement decisions shall be based on those responses received from artists to the city's request for proposals or city's request for qualifications, pursuant to the city's procurement code. - E. Waiver of requirements.
-The requirements of this section may be waived by resolution of the city council when and if it appears to said council that a construction project covered hereunder is not appropriate for the application of the above requirements.
+The requirements of this section may be waived by resolution of the city council when and if it appears to the council that a construction project covered hereunder is not appropriate for the application of the above requirements. - F. Murals. - 1.
+Intent.
+It is the intent of the city that the display of art or graphics on buildings and walls be permitted within certain commercial and special art overlay districts of the city in order to aesthetically enhance otherwise blank walls and unoccupied buildings, and that the funds generated by permits issued with respect to such displays be utilized to ensure quality of life and prevention of visual clutter or blight.
+The city shall comply with state and federal requirements as specified in the agreements executed with the Federal Highway Administration ("FHWA") and the State of Florida Department of Transportation ("FDOT") and to keep FDOT informed of issues pertaining to oversight of the mural ordinance to ensure effective control of the mural program within the city municipal boundaries.